sshah1982/Python_Web_App/README.md

 ORM used is SQLAlchemy which talks to MySQL database.

-CRUD operationns are handled and exception handling is done with proper response codes.
+CRUD operations are handled and exception handling is done with proper response codes.

 Basic testcases are also there.